daylilyfield/pipe-joint/README.md

 ]
 ```

-you can mix streams and factories in single pipe-joint.
+you can mix both streams and factories in single pipe-joint array.

 API
 ---